pwittchen/wittchen.io/source/_posts/new-blog.md

 If you're interested in more technical details, you can view source code and documentation of this website at [github.com/pwittchen/wittchen.io](https://github.com/pwittchen/wittchen.io).

 Right now, website doesn't have a few features like comments and search.
-They're not crucial in my case, but I hopefully add them in the future.
+They're not crucial in my case, but I will hopefully add them in the future.

 New domain
 ----------